VasileiosMalt/CrabWithClawOS/README.md

 **OpenClawOS** is a custom Debian Bookworm 12 (amd64) based Linux distribution engineered from the ground up for AI-driven development, LLM orchestration, and high-performance terminal workflows.
 It integrates a unified AI proxy, local inference engines, and the industry's most advanced CLI coding agents into a seamless, ready-to-use environment.

+*Note: This is an experimental effort for the formulation of an AI- and Agentic-oriented Linux Distro that would facilitate an optimal utilization of the OS env in agentic mode.
+There is also a heavy software toolkit of various functionalities (image and video editing, virtualization, containerazation, remote connections, CI/CD and more) whose tools can, nevertheless, be operationalised through terminal (given that agentic ai will be using them)**
 ---

 ## 📥 Download & Installation